deskbannerad1

 Begin your primitive hunting journey with these steps:

-- Learn bow making from experienced crafters
+• Learn bow making from mentors or Specops Bushcrafting.

-- Study animal behavior
+• Study animal behavior through field observation.

 Best Game Animals for Primitive Hunting